 We have specifically adapted accommodation to cater for most people's needs with varying equipment and adaptations.
 Any concerns about ensuring the accommodation meets the applicants needs, can be discussed further throughout the application process.
 We do encourage applicants to bring someone with them, if possible, during their stay, to help support them with any personal care and for moral support.
-If an individual is unable to bring someone with them, we will discuss alternative options regarding fulfilling the applicant's care needs.

-Our residential accommodation is run by our highly capable housekeeping team, who endeavour to make applicants' stay as comfortable as possible.
+Our residential accommodation is run by our highly capable Housekeeping Team, who endeavour to make applicants' stay as comfortable as possible.
 The course if fully catered for the full two weeks and specific dietary requirements can be discussed with housekeeping directly on the matching visit.